Learn about the many ways herbs can be used to help reduce common ailments. Includes a guide to frequently-used herbs.

 Old-fashioned horehound tea, for example, is considered good for colds and sore throats.
 Elder tea, which smells and tastes like lilacs, can be helpful to asthmatics and those with skin trouble.
 Spicy sassafras tea makes an excellent spring tonic.
 If your main interest is getting hooked on a delicious herb tea—as opposed to a caffeine-plagued coffee or tannic-acid-filled tea—you can try an assortment of teas, from lemon to licorice to apple.
 Serve them steaming hot in fall or winter, or refreshingly iced in summer—and sweeten with honey if desired.

 To introduce yourself to herb teas, purchase a quarter-ounce of several different types of tea herbs.
 If you purchase them at an herb shop or farmers' market, make sure each package of herbs is labeled or otherwise marked so you'll know what it is when you get home.
 Most herb teas come in tea bags as well.
-Note:
+Note: Use equal parts of caution and common sense when consuming herbs as you would with any type of medication.
+In the beginning, don't overdo the strength of your beverage mixture or the amount you drink.

 To use loose herbs, you'll need a tea bob or strainer and a glass or porcelain container with a tight-fitting lid.
 Add one teaspoon of the herb or herb mixture to one cup of boiling water and steep in container for five minutes.
 (Amount of tea and steeping time can be adjusted to taste.)
 If making only one cup, cover with a saucer while brewing.
 Metal teapots without linings, such as those made from aluminum, are not suitable because traces of the metal can contaminate the herbs.